Ghosting isn’t just a term for Gen Z anymore. It’s a very real, very frustrating part of the new-age recruitment in the year 2022…And it hurts.

 Your Process Lacks Structure

 Hiring should be clear, concise, and systematic.
 A clear process helps to keep the team, and potential candidates know what to expect and when.
 A highly structured Applicant Tracking System (ATS) can help make successive planning hiring as seamless and as structured as possible.
-An ATS system can also set up automated emails that scream organized professionals to candidates, with clear communication and defined processes.
+An ATS system can also set up automated emails that screen organized professionals to candidates, with clear communication and defined processes.

 Not Staying Engaged